f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

 (i.e. DNS, routing/nat) and will ONLY have what you installed.
 Again, a container is not a full distro of an operating system.

 Building your container can be compared to making a layered cake.
 There needs to be a base image (Linux or Windows base images), then you can add on packages/libraries to allow your application to run.
 Containers can be *built* using a Dockerfile.
-In this file you'll define the base, packages needed, and importantly necessary commands to be run.
-It's **VERY** important to remember, containers run until the default command executes, then they terminate.
+In this file you'll define the base, packages needed, and important necessary commands to be run.
+In Kubernetes it's **VERY** important to remember, containers run until the default command executes, then they terminate.

 Let's look at some excerpts from our very own Nginx container.